GUSecLab/smc-in-a-box/README.md

+# Shadow smc branch

+This is a branch of the dev3.0 branch that was used to run simulations in the Shadow network simulator.

+To generate configuration files change the settings in `/local/main.go` run `go build` in the `/local/` folder then run `./local`

+Additionally `outputparty/cmd/experiments.json` and `server/cmd/experiments.json` has had their due times modified because Shadow starts its time at 1/1/2000 at 12:00.

+The generated configuration files need the hostnames changed because of how the Shadow simulation works.
+The hostname is server/client + [number] where the number matches the last number of the port number.
+See the smc-config-files folder in shadow_script for more information.
+To generate new configuration files see the instructions above but know that you will likely need to change at least some of the hostnames in the files.

 # Simple Prototype System for Private Statistics
 A simple prototype system for private statistics,  comprising clients, several secure multiparty computation servers, and output party(e.g., data analyst) written in Golang.